MoseleyBioinformaticsLab/icikt/README.rst

 Description
 --------------
-The ``pythonICIKendallTau`` package provides a Python tool to calculate an Information-Content-Informed Kendall Tau correlation coefficient between arrays, while also handling missing values or values which need to be removed.
+The ``pythonICIKendallTau`` package provides a Python tool to calculate an information-content-informed Kendall Tau correlation coefficient between arrays, while also handling missing values or values which need to be removed.